datainsider-co/rocket-bi/README.md

 password: 123456
 ```

-- Begin by creating a dashboard and adding desired charts into it.
+- Begin by creating a dashboard and using drag-n-drop tool to explore your data.

 ### Build from source: